BrianCampbell-01/Simple-network-gui/README.md

 # Simple-network-gui
-Takes in subnet and local ip to display host ip Created using QT framework
+first attempt at a GUI, Simply takes in a subnet & ip to get host adress Created using QT framework